Notes on the dimension dependence in high-dimensional central limit theorems for hyperrectangles: Main results

 \begin{rmk} If we restrict our attention to $\rho_n(\mcl{A}^m)$, i.e.~Gaussian approximation for $\max_{1\leq j\leq d}S_{n,j}^X$, the quantity $\Theta_X$ appearing in Theorem \ref{thm:main} can be replaced by the following one:

 To bound this quantity, we can benefit from some recently established anti-concentration inequalities.
-For example, Theorem 2.2 in \cite{KMB2019} develops a dimension-free bound based on the median of $\max_{1\leq j\leq d}|Z_{n,j}^X|$, while Theorem 3.2 in \cite{BO2018} deals with a situation where $\min_{1\leq j\leq d}\|S^X_{n,j}\|_2$ is small (see also the proof of \cite[Proposition C.1]{LLM2018}). \end{rmk}
+For example, Theorem 2.2 in \cite{KMB2019} develops a dimension-free bound based on the median of $\max_{1\leq j\leq d}|Z_{n,j}^X|$, while Theorem 3.2 in \cite{BO2018} deals with a situation where $\min_{1\leq j\leq d}\|S^X_{n,j}\|_2$ is small (see also the proof of \cite[Proposition C.1]{LLM2018}).
+Such a situation can also be handled by Theorem 10 in \cite{DZ2020}, which generalizes Lemma \ref{lemma:nazarov} and can be used to get a potentially better bound for $\Theta_X$; see also Remark \ref{rmk:DZ2020}. \end{rmk}

 By Theorem \ref{thm:main}, when $\max_{i,j}\|X_{ij}\|_{\psi_1}=O(1)$ or $\max_i\|\max_j|X_{ij}|\|_4=O(1)$ as $n\to\infty$, we have $\rho_n(\mcl{A}^{\mathrm{re}})\to0$ if $\Theta_X^{4}(\log d)^3/n\to0$.
 Then, it is interesting to ask whether the condition $\Theta_X^{4}(\log d)^3/n\to0$ can be weakened or not.
 Thus far the answer is not known to the author's knowledge, but it might be worth mentioning that there is a situation where the condition $(\log d)^3/n\to0$ cannot be weakened: \begin{proposition} Let $\xi=(\xi_{ij})_{i,j=1}^\infty$ be an array of i.i.d.~random variables such that $\|\xi_{ij}\|_{\psi_1}<\infty$, $\expe{\xi_{ij}}=0$, $\expe{\xi_{ij}^2}=1$ and $\gamma:=\expe{\xi_{ij}^3}<0$.
 Also, let $\zeta=(\zeta_j)_{j=1}^\infty$ be a sequence of i.i.d.~standard normal variables.
 Then, if the sequence $d_n\in\mathbb{N}$ satisfies $(\log d_n)^3/n\to c$ as $n\to\infty$ for some $c>0$, we have